All Episodes

 He doesn't meet the statutory elements.

-He was not an official who reports on intelligence activities within the purview of the director of national intelligence.
+He was not an official who reports on intelligence activities within the purview of the Director of National Intelligence.

 All right, 25 till the top of the hour.

-We'll get to your calls here in a second, as my voice now is like in and out like a unbelievable.
+We'll get to your calls here in a second as my voice now is like in and out like a unbelievable.

-So, where do you see Jordan Seculo this going?
+So where do you see Jordan Seculo this going?

-I I I see this.
+I see this.

-One, I I think next week could be a disaster for Democrats, even if they don't allow any of the Republican witnesses.
+One, I think next week could be a disaster for Democrats, even if they don't allow any of the Republican witnesses.

-I think one, that's a huge if they don't allow any of the Republican witnesses, or they like only allow one, I think that's going to be a real problem for them, that talking point to the American people.
+I think, one, that's a huge, if they don't allow any of the Republican witnesses, or they like only allow one, I think that's going to be a real problem for them, that talking point to the American people.

-We must have Bob Mueller testify.
+We must have Bob Muller testify.

 That worked out well for them.